filethis/ft-labeled-icon-button/README.md

 ### \<ft-labeled-icon-button\>

-A square button that has an icon with a small text label below it.
+This element defines square button that has an icon with a small text label below it.